guettli/desktop-tips-and-tricks/README.md

 I think mobile interfaces are overrated at the moment.
 It is like the [Pork cycle](https://en.wikipedia.org/wiki/Pork_cycle) mobile interfaces are the current hype.
 Some years later people will re-invent keyboard focused application.
 Hypes come and go and come and go....

 ## Monitor
-reduce brightness.
-I most cases the screen is too bright.
+Reduce brightness.
+In most cases the screen is too bright.

 ## Copy+Paste History

 A clipboard manager is a great tool.
 Don't ask me why only a few people use one.

 [CopyQ](https://github.com/hluk/CopyQ) work on Linux, Windows, Mac.

+Here is a nice [introduction](https://itsfoss.com/copyq-clipboard-manager/)

+I map it to ctrl+alt-v.

 ## Chrome